Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Successful generation of Unbound Python docs with Sphinx

-Next, take a backup of your OS or VM and install libtools and swig wherever, ./configure --with-pythonmodule, make, fix some errors in the Unbound code, make again, then you’ll have the generated python module (unboundmodule.py) in order to remove all the missing-method red error lines in PyCharm.
+Next, I take a backup of the OS/VM and install libtool and swig, then run ./configure --with-pythonmodule, make, fix a few errors in the Unbound code, and make again.
+That produces the generated Python module (unboundmodule.py), which removes all those missing-method red lines in PyCharm.

 PyCharm can now find the missing methods we don't actually need to worry about